Mitsubishi Heavy Industries aircon E9

 Use this split to separate safe evidence capture from the tests a technician should prove before quoting parts.

-| You Can Check | Technician Should Confirm |
+| You can check | Technician should confirm |

 |---|---|

-| Before resetting E9, take a clear display photo and blinking-light video if the unit shows one. | Confirm whether E9 is drain overflow, float switch, pump, or water-level protection. |
+| Before taking any system action on E9, take a clear display photo and blinking-light video if the unit shows one. | Confirm whether E9 is drain overflow, float switch, pump, or water-level protection. |

-| Capture the Mitsubishi Heavy indoor and outdoor model stickers so the correct family row is used. | Clear and flow-test the drain route, then check pan level and float operation. |
+| Capture the Mitsubishi Heavy Industries indoor and outdoor model stickers so the correct family row is used. | Clear and flow-test the drain route, then check pan level and float operation. |

-| Note whether one room, several rooms, or the whole system is affected, plus whether it returns after one reset. | Test pump power, pump discharge, and slope on cassette or concealed units. |
+| The selected source row lists no customer reset procedure.
+Note whether one room, several rooms, or the whole system is affected. | Test pump power, pump discharge, and slope on cassette or concealed units. |

-Mitsubishi Heavy E9 normally stays in repair scope: clear the drain, test the float or pump, and check slope before discussing replacement.
+Mitsubishi Heavy Industries E9 normally stays in repair scope: clear the drain, test the float or pump, and check slope before discussing replacement.

 A blocked drain is usually a service-level repair if flow returns after clearing.